ENDANGERED SPECIES ACT 2020

 We urge you to world diligently towards protecting 50 % of our green spaces.

-The actions you take today will determine if your children and your children’s children will embrace a future filled with hope and optimism , or face a future filled with dread and fear.
+children’s children will embrace a future filled with hope and optimism , or

 For the sake of your own children and the world’s children protect all species, especially the endangered ones that form their own niche with their own specialized functions in the precarious web of life.